jraysajulga/QuanTP/README.md

 ---

 ## S5: Accessing the QuanTP on the usegalaxy.eu [⤴](#table-of-contents)
-1. Go to “https://usegalaxy.eu”.
+1. Go to <a href="https://usegalaxy.eu" target="_blank">https://usegalaxy.eu</a>.
 This is a European Galaxy platform.
 2. The Galaxy instance requires that all users input an email address to access tools and workflows.
 To register, perform the following steps:
     - Click on the “Login or Register” tab and click on “Register”.
 Enter an email address,